irenemherrero/react-phone-catalogue/README.md

 # Test

-I've implemented some unit and end-to-end (e2e) test.
+I've implemented some unit and end-to-end (e2e) tests on client app.

 To run it execute: